Common Garbage Disposal Problems

 Frequently Asked Questions

-How much does it cost to repair a garbage disposal?
+How much does it cost to repair a garbage disposal in 2026?

-Most garbage disposal repairs cost between $100 and $400, with the average professional repair running $200–$275.
-Simple fixes like pressing the reset button or unjamming the impeller with an Allen wrench are free to do yourself.
-Parts like gaskets and seals typically cost $3–$55, with labor adding $50–$120 per hour.
+Most garbage disposal repairs cost between $150 and $330 in 2026, with simple service calls starting around $89 for diagnostic and minor labor.
+Pressing the reset button or unjamming the impeller with an Allen wrench is free to do yourself.
+Plumber labor runs $75–$150 per hour, and replacement parts like gaskets and seals typically cost $20–$55.

 Can I fix a leaking garbage disposal myself?

 It depends on where the leak is coming from.
-Leaks at the top sink flange and side discharge pipe connections are very DIY-friendly — they require plumber's putty or tightening a fitting.
+Leaks at the top sink flange and side discharge pipe connections are very DIY-friendly and require only plumber's putty or tightening a fitting.
 Leaks from the bottom housing, however, indicate internal seal failure and generally mean it's time to replace the unit entirely.

 Why is my garbage disposal humming but not working?